 Description of common attributes Examples Population Fast-growing Cities As the capital of their respective state or territory, each capital city plays a significant role in their home state and the national economy.
 Fast-growing Cities are large capitals with diverse and dynamic economies, heavily connected to other major cities in the Asia-Pacific region, and with higher than average population growth.
 Sydney, Melbourne, Brisbane and Perth >2 million Smaller Capital Cities As the capital of their respective state or territory, Smaller Capital Cities have a collaborative metropolitan economy, with several established industries.
 They typically provide a range of important services to their surrounding regional settlements.
-Adelaide, Canberra, Hobart and Darwin <2 million Satellite Cities Satellite Cities have economies that are largely dominated by a few industries and typically provide a range of important services to their surrounding regions.
-They are within commutable distance of growing capitals and typically share major services, such as airports, water supply and major hospitals, with their larger neighbours.
-Central Coast, Gold Coast, Geelong, Mandurah, Newcastle, Sunshine Coast, Wollongong Typically >80,000 Regional Hubs Regional Hubs typically have over 50,000 residents and are settlements which are not within commutable distance of a capital or satellite city.
-Instead, they provide key economic and social amenities for their network of surrounding communities.
+Adelaide, Canberra, Hobart and Darwin <2 million Satellite Cities Satellite Cities are within commutable distance, or receive benefits from their physical proximity, to their larger neighbouring capital cities.
+Typically they have economies that are largely dominated by a few industries and provide a range of important services to their surrounding regions, similar to Regional Hubs.
+They also can share some major services, such as airports, water supply and major hospitals, with their larger neighbours.
+Central Coast, Gold Coast, Geelong, Mandurah, Newcastle, Sunshine Coast, Wollongong Typically >80,000 Regional Hubs Regional Hubs typically have over 50,000 residents.
+Service provision is largely self-contained.
+These settlements generally are not within commutable distance nor physically proximate to a capital city or Satellite City.
+Instead, they independently provide key economic and social amenities for their network of surrounding communities.
 Regional Hubs may have multiple industry specialisations.
 They function as a central point of access to essential infrastructure, services and employment.
 Albury-Wodonga, Alice Springs, Ballarat, Bendigo, Bundaberg, Cairns, Launceston, Mackay, Rockhampton, Townsville, Toowoomba, Tamworth, Wagga Wagga Typically >50,000 Regional Centres Regional Centres have populations above 10,000 which provide economic and social amenity for surrounding Small Towns, Rural Communities and Remote Areas.
 Local economies can have scale, however often have limited industry diversity with a concentration of a key industry or specialisation.
 Broome, Dalby, Devonport, Gawler, Geraldton, Gladstone, Kingaroy, Mareeba, Ulverstone >10,000 Small Towns Small Towns with populations under 10,000 provide smaller scale services and rely on nearby Regional Centres or Regional Hubs.
 They typically have lower growth rates, one dominant industry and associated supporting life-services.
-Casino, Castlemaine, Derby, Goolwa, Katherine, Wynward, Weipa, Yanchep 200 - 10,000
+Casino, Castlemaine, Derby, Goolwa, Katherine, Wadeye, Wynward, Weipa, Yanchep 200 - 10,000

 Description of common attributes Examples Population Rural Communities Rural Communities are settlements with fewer than 200 people.
-Kiwirrkurra, Carrieton, Muttaburra <200 These areas are categorised with low growth rates and often support the employees and families of single businesses, and their families.
-These communities may lack a clear and established centre.
+Kiwirrkurra, Carrieton, <200 These areas are categorised with low growth rates and often support the employees and families of single businesses, and their families.
+Muttaburra These communities may lack a clear and established centre.
 Remote Areas Remote Areas cover a wide expanse of the Australian continent outside of recognised settlements.
 These areas cater for significant economic activity, particularly associated with resources, agriculture and other primary industries.
 This includes many outstations and homelands, as well as pastoral and resource leases. <200 Some of these rates are characterised by seasonal growth, or relatively high growth rates.
 In absolute numbers, growth is often low.